auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

 Regardless of the options you use, this program creates two files in the specified output directory.
 1. my_annotated_samples_5e-05_cadd_counts_table.tsv
-2 my_annotated_samples_5e-05_cadd_variant.table
+2. my_annotated_samples_5e-05_cadd_variant.table

-The first one is a tab-delimited file with the p-values of all the various mutation classifications explained above.
+The first one is a tab-delimited file with the Fisher exact p-values of all the various mutation classifications explained above.
 The second file is a "melted VCF".
 That is all data is turned "sideways" for further analysis.

 The general formula for output file names is:
 <input_vcf_file_name>_<frequency>_<functional_deleteriousness_method>_counts_table.tsv